syntropy/webreduce/README.md

 ### Continuation

-Valid continuations MUST be a valid absolute [URI](http://en.wikipedia.org/wiki/Uniform_resource_identifier) and can be anything from HTTP url to database location.
+Valid continuations MUST be a valid absolute [URI](http://en.wikipedia.org/wiki/Uniform_resource_identifier) and can be anything from HTTP url to database location, but MUST be of a supported protocol.
 References to continuations are passed via the `x-wr-cc` header.

 To reference an internal continuation WebReduce knows a custom protocol called `wr`.
 It consists of the scheme `wr` and a path like `abc123` in normal cases a path returned by a behaviour creation.
-Example:

     wr:abc123